odayakanaasa/womanlymag-new/README.md

 ## Code Quality

+When committing code, we use [Husky](https://github.com/typicode/husky) pre-commit hooks to run:
+1) `yarn lint` to lint our code (see "ESLint" section below)
+2) `yarn format` (see "Prettier" section below)
+3) `yarn test` to run all tests (see "Jest" section below)

+### ESLint

+We use [ESLint](https://eslint.org/) to adhere to certain code style guidelines.
+We're extending [Airbnb's ESLint config](https://github.com/airbnb/javascript/tree/master/packages/eslint-config-airbnb).

+### Prettier

+We use [Prettier](https://github.com/prettier/prettier) to create consistently formatted code.
+As mentioned above, it's automatically run when committing, but if you're curious and want to see it in action, run `yarn format`.

-### Testing
+### Jest

 We use [Jest](https://facebook.github.io/jest/) to test our components.

 When developing, it's best to run `yarn tdd` (continuous test runs) in one pane alongside your dev server.
 TDD, babay.
 Make sure to keep writing tests as you add components/pages.

-When committing code, we use [Husky](https://github.com/typicode/husky) pre-commit hooks to run `yarn test` (a single test run) as well as `yarn format` (more on that in the following section.)

-### Prettier

-We use [Prettier](https://github.com/prettier/prettier) to create consistently formatted code.
-As mentioned above, it's automatically run when committing, but if you're curious and want to see it in action, run `yarn format`.

 ### Greenkeeper